NL33/electron-git/znext.md

 --idea--put red bar over old versionwhen retreiving prior version?

 Viewing docs
---try to set position of word docs. probably using applescript
+--try to set position of word docs. probably using applescript.
+Result: almost works.
+See get display bounds-applescript.
+Have to just figure out how to use jxa or applescript in app

-Viewing old git versions (I want to understand how to view docs first, per above, and then get into this, because above strategy will influence how the below works)
---view list of prior commits with messages
+Viewing old git versions (open up old doc, and just have some way to note it as an open doc) --view list of prior commits with messages
 --click on message, and view the contents of that save
      --probably using the "working tree" git concept.
 Just dive in and experiment with that.